Conformance testing

 Conformance testing and also known as compliance testing or type testing, is testing or other activities that determine whether a process, product, or service complies with the requirements of a specification, technical standard, contract, or regulation.
 It is an element of the more general conformity assessment.

 Testing is often either logical testing or physical testing.
 The test procedures may involve other criteria from mathematical testing or chemical testing.
 Beyond simple conformance, other requirements for efficiency, interoperability, or compliance may apply.

 Conformance testing may be undertaken by the producer of the product or service being assessed, by a user, or by an accredited independent organization, which can sometimes be the author of the standard being used.
 When testing is accompanied by certification, the products or services may then be advertised as being certified in compliance with the referred technical standard.
 Manufacturers and suppliers of products and services rely on such certification including listing on the certification body's website, to assure quality to the end user and that competing suppliers are on the same level.

 Aside from the various types of testing, related conformance testing activities may also include surveillance, inspection, auditing, certification, and accreditation.

-Forms of conformance testing
+Forms

 The UK government identifies three forms of testing or assessment: